 Snug with TV and wood-burner

-Please take care with children around the pond and on the garden steps and slopes; the Aga is not operational from May to October; mind your head on the sloping ceilings in Bedroom 4. *Only 1 cot is provided, bring your own travel cot.
+Please take care with children around the pond and on the garden steps and slopes; the Aga is not operational from May to October; mind your head on the sloping ceilings in Bedroom 3 and 4. *Only 1 cot is provided, bring your own travel cot.

 - Regret no pets